ethereum-node/merchantApi/README.md

 - **20**: The same as value 2, but the transaction is confirmed;
 - **9**: The transaction is canceled or failed;

+> Note: The merchant should handle status 9 in a proper manner.
+Status 9 can happen even after a transaction is confirmed (in case of blockchain rollback).